GonzoTheDev/TU-Dublin-Cloud-Computing-Lab-4/README.md

 Before following the below, you first need to make sure you have installed azure-cli and have logged in using the command ```az login``` from powershell.

-First create a file called ".env" in the project directory and add the following environment variable:
+Create a file called ".env" in the project directory and add the following environment variable:

 ```
 AZURE_SUBSCRIPTION_ID = "YOUR_AZURE_SUBSCRIPTION_ID"